Nikon F 80-200mm lens

 Nikon F 80-200mm lens refers to several generations of single-lens reflex telephoto zoom lenses for made by Japanese camera manufacturer Nikon.

 Overview

-Nikon has manufactured nine different zoom lenses with a focal-length range of 80 to 200 mm range for its F-mount 35mm film cameras and latterly its digital SLR lineup.
+Nikon has manufactured nine different zoom lenses with a focal-length range of 80 to 200 mm range for its F-mount 35mm film cameras and its digital SLR lineup.
 They were all released during the film camera era, but are compatible with Nikon's subsequent digital SLRs.
 All lenses have a push-pull design except where noted: